-The list of cost savings and revenues gains below is not exhaustive but it covers many of the key assumptions and should help you develop your thinking on these issues.
+The list of cost savings and revenue gains below is not exhaustive but it covers many of the key assumptions and should help you develop your thinking on these issues.

-There are many ways that the chatbot can save money for the organisation.
+There are many ways that the chatbot can save money and improve ROI for the organisation.
 Some of the main ones are listed below.

 Even with this cost saving there are a few points to bear in mind.
 When calculating the cost of an agent it is important to calculate the fully loaded cost of the agent.
 This should include direct salary costs and indirect costs such as incentive pay, benefits, training, recruitment and technology and communication costs.
 It should also include the allocated cost of the fully loaded management cost.